AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-settings.md

   * *[!UICONTROL Maximum Budget]*: Enter a value and the duration (*[!UICONTROL All time]*, *[!UICONTROL Daily]*, *[!UICONTROL Weekly]*, *[!UICONTROL Monthly]*).

-  * *[!UICONTROL Minimum Budget]*: The minimum budget as a percentage of the package budget; enter a value and the duration (*[!UICONTROL All time]*, *[!UICONTROL Daily]*, *[!UICONTROL Weekly]*, *[!UICONTROL Monthly]*).
+  * *[!UICONTROL Minimum Budget]*: The minimum budget as a percentage of the package budget.
 When an interval cap is specified, the minimum budget value is always calculated as a percentage of the interval cap.
 Otherwise, it's calculated as a percentage of the package budget.

 **[!UICONTROL Max Bid]:** The maximum to pay for 1000 impressions.